Skip to main content

 Division of Racial Justice Statistics Data Manager

-Tiffany North-Reid [🕪 pronunciation] serves as the State of Vermont's Racial Justice Data Manager for the Division of Racial Justice Statistics (DRJS).
+Tiffany North-Reid [🕪 pronunciation] serves as the Racial Justice Data Manager for the Division of Racial Justice Statistics (DRJS) at the State of Vermont Office of Racial Equity.
 In this role she informs data collection and quality, as well as the development and management of public-facing data tools, visualizations, and websites.
 She brings years of experience supporting various government-funded grants and research at nonprofit research institutes and within academia, thoroughly appreciating efforts that were approached through an equity and inclusion lens.

 Tiffany completed her undergraduate education at the University of California at Berkeley and earned graduate degrees from Rutgers School of Graduate Studies and Yale School of Public Health.
 She works with DRJS colleagues and other State of Vermont collaborators to apply data science and analytics toward furthering understanding around issues of racial equity within Vermont.